 What is Topaz Labs?

 It’s a photo editing software company that makes standalone applications and plugins.
+The software is also known as Topaz Labs Gigapixel AI.

 Is Topaz Gigapixel AI a plugin?

 It’s both a plugin for Photoshop, Lightroom Classic and Topaz Studios, and also a standalone application.
-It can be downloaded on its own or part of the Utility Bundle.
+It can be downloaded on its own or as part of the Utility Bundle.

 How do I update Topaz Gigapixel AI?